 Accompanied by a film crew, Longchamp and his colleague arrived in Indonesia in February with the government’s permission to make a documentary that would involve filming in West Papua.
 However, shortly after arriving, the authorities accused them of displaying a “lack of coordination with related institutions” – with the result that they were deported and, for the time being, are banned from returning to Indonesia.

-“We remind the Indonesian president of his undertaking to scrap the restrictions that obstruct the work of foreign journalists in West Papua,” said Benjamin Ismaïl, the head of RSF’s Asia-Pacific desk.
+“We remind the Indonesian president of his undertaking to scrap the restrictions that obstruct the work of foreign journalists and camera operators in West Papua,” said Benjamin Ismaïl, the head of RSF’s Asia-Pacific desk.
 “Indonesia is due to host the World Press Freedom Day celebrations on 3 May but, given its repeated refusals to issue press visas and the growing number of journalists on its blacklist, it falls far short of qualifying as a country that supports freedom of expression and media freedom.”

 During his campaign for election as president in July 2014, Widodo said he would allow journalists to visit West Papua freely, thereby raising hopes that media freedom would revive in the region.

 In January 2016, RSF condemned the Indonesian government’s refusal to let French journalist Cyril Payen visit Indonesia after France 24 broadcast the documentary he had just made about West Papua, entitled “Forgotten war of the Papuas.”

 A Bangkok-based reporter specializing in Southeast Asia, Payen had nonetheless obtained all the necessary authorizations before visiting West Papua in mid-2015.
 The broadcasting of the documentary also resulted in the French ambassador being summoned to the Indonesian foreign ministry.